 Explore Beautiful Coasts, Turquoise Waters and Ancient Cities

 There’s one thing that I particularly love about cruises: I can shape the trip structure according to my parameters.
-On an 11-day journey across some of the Mediterranean’s finest waters, I took full advantage of a new experience.
+On an 11-day journey across some of the Mediterranean’s finest waters, I took full advantage of a new experience in Southeast Europe.

 My cruise ship left from the Grand Harbor of Valletta, Malta, and made its way through the Ionian Sea up to the Adriatic Sea, stopping at various ports along the western coast of Montenegro and Croatia.
 The cities en route are some of Southeast Europe’s most historic waterfront sites and offer plenty of surprises — from local delicacies to quick dips in the sea.